 - “Naboth's Trial: Biblical Law in a Kangaroo Court” Shalom E. Holtz

 View or listen to the two-part lecture, “Law”:

 Pick one of the following options for this week’s “make,” sharing it on your blog, remembering to tag your post with our tag, “ootle17.”
 (Garrett students: Remember that your work is assessed according to the course rubric.
 You may need to add analysis or other elements that will allow you to include each element of the rubric.
 Remember too that you must have commented, thoughtfully and substantively, to at least three other OOTLE-ers on Covenant or on Law by Sunday evening.)

 Make Option 01: Make Your Own Make!

-You’ve been at this a while.
-So make your own “make”!
+About 1000 words: You’ve been at this a while.
+So make your own “Make”!
 Write or record something that engages this week’s topic and course materials.
 If it helps, revisit the course’s Big Ideas and Essential Questions, as well as the course rubric.

 Make Option 02: What Now?